dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phoenix-liveview.markdown

 categories: liveview
 ---

-*A special thanks to [Rowland Carlson](https://row.land/) for taking the time to discuss the issues I was having, test the sample app, and submit some fixes.*
 ## The Backstory

 One of my first tasks recently as a new Elixir and Phoenix LiveView developer was to write a SPA-style form that would allow the user to add and remove child records from a parent and save the changes on a single page with a single save button.
 The user should also be able to cancel and abandon their changes.